FireWolf240Playz/rmtDev/README.md

 Job Board for Remote Devs (The jobs are not real)

 1) How to init the project
    - Initialise the npm because of the dependencies
-   - You don't need to build a dev server with Vercel or some other web bundler - just install the Live Server extension and click on dist folder.
+   - Download the Live Server extension
+   - Once you downloaded the repository - go to the dist folder, then open the index.html file, and start the Live Server extension

 2) Elements and features in progress
    - Apply component